ramrom/rams_dot_files/cheatsheets/postgresql_cheatsheet.md

 - ver10 (release 2022?) - full logical replication

 ## TYPES
+- `text` - unbounded string
-- `json` - same as varchar or string, but enforces it's a valid json string
+- `json` - same as varchar or text, but enforces it's a valid json string
 - `jsonb` - binary format of json, takes more time to store, but you can build indexes on it
     - postgres team was looking at mongodb `bson` but went with their own instead